 1992 saw Man released what was their tenth studio album, The Twang Dynasty.
 It had been recored back in 1983.
 However, Man fell out with producer Peter Kerr.
 He was also the promoter of the album.
 So The Twang Dynasty wasn’t released until November 1992.
 Onlookers said that this could only happen to Man.
 They’d shot themselves in the foot again.
 Hopefully, this would be the last time.

 Two years later, in November 1994, Man entered the studio for the first time since 1983.
-Man had written nine tracks which would become Call Down The Moon, which will be reissued on vinyl by Let Them Eat Vinyl on 4th October 2015.
+Man had written nine tracks which would become Call Down The Moon, which has been rereleased by Esoteric Recordings.

 At Egg Studios, Seattle, Ron Sanchez and Man produced Call Down The Moon.
 Man’s rhythm section included bassist Martin Ace, guitarist Micky Jones and drummer and guitarist John Weathers.
 Deke Leonard played keyboards and guitar.
 By the end of November 1994, Call Down The Moon was finished.
 It would be released in 1995.

 On its release in 1995, Call Down The Moon was well received.
 Some critics didn’t seem to appreciate the lengthy tracks.
 Man, it seemed, were determined to take advantage of the compact disc’s length.
 The album opener, Call Down The Moon, lasted a mighty nine minutes.
 The next six tracks lasted between four and eight minutes.
 The penultimate track, Drivin’ Around, is a twelve minute epic.
 Closing Call Down The Moon, was Burn My Workin’ Clothes, which lasts a mere three minutes.
 For Man’s loyal fans, Call Down The Moon was a return to the past, when lengthy jams were part and parcel of their sets.
 However, was the music on Call Down The Moon as good as that released during Man’s glory years?